 1. Share a Nest Cam video feed

-The Nest Cam is great to get live video streams, see any past events, and get instant alerts of motion and sound.
+The Nest Cam is great for getting live video streams, see any past events, and get instant alerts of motion and sound.
 Many people are unaware that you can easily share a Nest cam’s view.
 I permitted my sisters to see my mother’s Nest cam in her living room.

 The big gotcha is how you share the video stream.
 Do not select a public link.
 That means anyone with the link can see the stream without a password.